 Gee, it’s been a long time since I did a photo story update on my site.
-Some of you may be wondering what the heck happened to me.
+Some of you may be wondering what the heck happened to me?
+All kinds of cool stuff.
 Here are a couple quick highlights from my life on the road.

 I was still living in Virginia when I took my epic journey to Alaska.
 Since I haven’t posted a story about it yet I thought I’d throw in a couple shots for you.

 3) Northern Sea Otter, Kachemak Bay

 I owned a great little building in Charlottesville.
 I had my apartment upstairs and my gallery downstairs.
 But it just wasn’t making sense for me financially.
 (I was going broke.)
 I knew I had to get back to life on the road.
 I sold it at the end of 2006 and became happily homeless and funemployed.

 Since then I have set foot in Bermuda, Brazil, Honduras, Panama, the British Virgin Islands, Costa Rica, Canada, Mexico and the United States of America.
 Most of them were not wildlife photo journeys.
 (In fact, I didn’t take a single photo in Canada.)
 But I did get a few pictures of critters along the way.

 My first stop after selling the gallery was Bermuda…